sfigg/commercialization-public/docset/test/weg/delivering-a-great-media-experience.md

 | 2                   | Startup latency                                            | &lt; 1 sec           |
 | 2                   | Seek latency                                               | &lt; 500 ms          |

 To deliver a great real-time communication and capture experience, a Windows device should meet the performance goals outlined in the Windows Hardware and Certification (HCK) tests listed in the validation and testing section below.

 ## Validation and testing

 You can use the Hardware Lab Kit (HLK) to make sure that your Windows device meets Windows requirements.

 HLK tests related to media playback include:

 <dl>
-<dt>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<strong>Glitch-Free HD Playback Test</strong></dt>
+<dt><strong>Glitch-Free HD Playback Test</strong></dt>
 <dd>
 <p>Plays back 1080p video content and reports the number of audio and
 temporal video glitches.
 This test can optionally generate verbose